 What you will want to think about is how investors can exit their investment in a few years.
 You should, therefore, outline some possible exit routes, which normally are an IPO or a trade sale.
 Important here is to shortly review possible buyer profiles and explain the reasons why they would buy the app business.
 It will, therefore, be easier to go back to the business plan and fine-tune the business plan in a manner to make the app attractive for exit later on.

 A good test for your Executive Summary is what you would tell an investor during a short elevator ride in order to convince him about your mobile app business plan: The Elevator Pitch!
 Your Executive Summary should, therefore, serve as the basis for any pitch presentation you plan to do in front of investors and where you normally only have 3 or 5 minutes to catch their interest.
-Don’t forget that a good Executive Summary is backed up by facts and evidence and not just ideas.
+Don’t forget that a good Executive Summary is backed up by facts and evidence and not just ideas or opinions.

 A business plan for a mobile app should only be developed once a first prototype has been developed and there is some first data available on the kind of traction the mobile app receives.
 Preparing a business plan earlier does not really make sense, as there are simply too many unknown factors which you cannot control.

 A good mobile app business plan is not only used as a sales document to attract funding from investors, but much more can serve as a key tool to review the business strategy to develop the app further (strategic review).

 A good mobile app business plans reviews all aspects of the app and business opportunity, the market, competitors, marketing plan, team, your strategy, etc. By doing this, it forces you to find out the weaknesses of your business plan and think about how to fully optimize the app’s true potential.